lawrennd/old_talks/_ai/includes/ml-systems-design-long.md

 ### Fragility of AI Systems

+\slides{
 * They are componentwise built from ML Capabilities.
 * Each capability is independently constructed and verified.
     * Pedestrian detection
     * Road line detection
 * Important for verification purposes.
+}

+\notes{The way we are deploying artificial intelligence systems in practice is to build up systems of machine learning components.
+To build a machine learning system, we decompose the task into parts which we can emulate with ML methods.
+Each of these parts can be, typically, independently constructed and verified.
+For example, in a driverless car we can decompose the tasks into components such as "pedestrian detection" and "road line detection".
+Each of these components can be constructed with, for example, an independent classifier.
+We can then superimpose a logic on top.
+For example, "Follow the road line unless you detect a pedestrian in the road".

+This allows for verification of car performance, as long as we can verify the individual components.
+However, it also implies that the AI systems we deploy are *fragile*.}

 ### Rapid Reimplementation

+\slides{
 * Whole systems are being deployed.
 * But they change their environment.
 * The experience evolved adversarial behaviour.
+}

 ### Early AI